 - Cooperation Skills / Problem Behavior Reduction

 - Communication Skills

 - Receptive and Imitative Skills

 - Activities of Daily Living

 - In-Home Parent Training

-Increasing communication skills using training to build a language repertoire that is meaningful to each learner.
-And training also assists in problem behavior reduction.
-Using the VP-MAPP, we target cooperation and compliance, receptive language, imitation, primary social skills, and classroom readiness.
+We focus on increasing communication skills, building a language repertoire that is meaningful to each learner, and problem behavior reduction.
+Using the VB-MAPP, we target cooperation, receptive language, imitation, primary social skills, and classroom readiness.

 Levels of Support

 Each child has a team of individuals that help guide your child’s program, therapy, and communication about your child.
 The team consists of a Board-Certified Behavior Analyst (BCBA), Program Coordinator (PC), and two Register Behavior Technician (RBT) Therapists.